 Read More »Adding Fractions 3

-Directions: Using the digits 1 to 9 at most one time each, fill in the boxes so that the sum is as close to 1/2 as possible.
+Directions: Using the digits 1 to 9, at most one time each, place a digit in each box so that the sum is equal to 1/2.
 Source: Daniel Luevanos

 Read More »